octabytes/octabytes.github.io/content/website/applications/e-commerce/prestashop.md

   id: prestashop
   name: Prestashop
   website: https://www.prestashop-project.org/
-  short_description: The PrestaShop project is a universal open-source software platform to build your e-commerce solution.
+  description: The PrestaShop project is a universal open-source software platform to build your e-commerce solution.
 ---